Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-This solves the difference in the second dimension.
+This solves the difference in the second-dimension.
 Which is 2 more. <h3>var per2 = 2;</h3> Doing the subtraction of 2,2,2,2,2,2 gives us 0,0,0,0,0 things left.

 <br /><br />

-The first number in each subtraction is what the dimensional value is per iteration.
+The first number after each subtraction of all numbers is what the dimensional value is per iteration.

 <br /><br />

-The starting value is very important as you could start anywhere in the two dimensional square sequence.
+The starting value is very important as you could start anywhere in the two-dimensional square sequence.
 For example, you could start at <h3>var start=16;</h3> with <h3>var per1=9;</h3> and <h3>var per2=2;</h3>

 This continues the pattern from 16 onward as 16,25,36,49,64,81,100,121.
 So the starting amount is then 16.
-You can solve each per amount iteration by subtracting the next number into previous and writing down the first number each time till left with 0.
+You can solve each amount per iteration by subtracting the next number into previous and writing down the first number each time till left with 0.

 <br /><br />

 The first number without any subtraction will be the starting value.<br />
 The first number after the subtraction of all numbers will be per1.<br />
 The first number after the subtraction of all numbers again will be per2.<br />
 The first number after the subtraction of all numbers again would be per3.
-Except we end up with 0,0,0,0,0 things left in the third dimension.
+Except we end up with 0,0,0,0,0 things left in the third-dimension.

 <br /><br />